dnobrega/DNS/docs/SST.md

 ## Scripts

-A list of useful scripts that may help you.
-To see the code block, just click in the name:
+A list of useful scripts that may help you (to see the code block, just click in the name):

 <details>
- <summary>Script to transfer all the CRISP and CHROMIS quicklook files from transport1 to Oslo: </summary>
+ <summary>Transfer all the CRISP and CHROMIS quicklook files from SST transport1 to Oslo: </summary>
  <p>

  ```bash